 To take part and register for your free action pack, please visit www.roadsafetyweek.org.uk.

-Road safety is a great subject in which to engage children and young people.
+Road safety is a great subject to engage children and young people with.
 It's a subject even the youngest children know something about because everyone uses roads, and road danger impacts on everyone.
 It’s also a vitally important subject.

 Our guide to teaching road safety has ideas for lessons and activities for children and young people aged 2 to 18, including some that can be run in assemblies or citizenship lessons, and some that can be incorporated into subjects like Maths, Science, Drama and English.

 Hundreds of nurseries, pre-schools and children's centres run Beep Beep!
 Days each year using resources from Brake.
 These fun days teach tots and infants road safety basics while raising awareness among parents.

 Brake’s Kids Walk sees thousands of children aged 4-11 from across the country put their best feet forward to promote road safety and the health and planet-saving benefits of walking.
 Teachers get free resources to help run their event, including lesson and assembly slides, posters, banners and activity sheets.